RobertAKARobin/pokelist/README.md

 This is the Sass that generated `main.css`.
 It's about half the size of `main.css`, and much less repetitive.

+SASS goes in, CSS goes out.

 There are two dialects of Sass: "Sass" and SCSS.

 SCSS means "Sassy CSS".
-It's "CSS plus".
+It's CSS on steroids.
 Regular CSS is valid SCSS.

+We're just using SCSS.
 Sass looks different.
 Regular CSS is not valid Sass.

 ### 1. What do the words that begin with `$` do?